Jack10309/book-list-tracker/README.md

   https://github.com/Jack10309/book-list-tracker.git
 ```

 Open book-list-tracker folder.
-Do this for both client and server file,
+Do this for both client and server folder,
 ```bash
   cd install
 ```